rayjencode/rayjencode/README.md

 Here are some ideas to get you started:

 - 🔭 My Multi-Tenant Drag-and-Drop E-Commerce Store Builder has reached 1 million users (Upsell)
-- 🌱 I’m currently learning for AWS Multi Tenancy
 - 👯 Funded by YC and Peter Theil
+- 🌱 Personal Growth is my super vitamins
 - 💬 Ask me about SaaS Idea
 - 📫 How to reach me: rayjenscode@gmail.com || www.upsell.ph
 - 😄 Pronouns: ...